 Why Michigan College students need renters insurance?

-Michigan college students need renters insurance to protect their personal property against damage or loss.
+Michigan college students need renters insurance to protect their property against damage or loss.
 Renters coverage will also protect you if someone is hurt while in your apartment.

-College students under 25 years old, enrolled in classes and living in on-campus housing, may be covered under their parents’ homeowners policy.
-Click Michigan Homeowners to visit our page to see the coverage provided by a Michigan homeowners policy.
+College students under 25 years old, enrolled in classes and living in on-campus housing, may be covered under their parents’ homeowner’s policy.
+Click Michigan Homeowners to visit our page to see the coverage provided by a Michigan homeowner’s policy.

-Renters insurance will protect your personal property against fire, lightning, windstorm, explosion, vandalism, vehicle damage, or theft.
+A college renters insurance will protect your personal property against fire, lightning, windstorm, explosion, vandalism, vehicle damage, or theft.
 There are two types of coverage to insure your property.

-Your renter’s policy can also provide medical payment to others for medical expenses from an injury or accident in your apartment.
+Your renter’s policy can also provide medical payment to others for medical expenses from an injury in your apartment.
 Coverage does not apply to the insured or residents of the apartment and starts at $1000.

 There is coverage to help to protect against lawsuits due to a liability claim caused by someone injured in your home or damage to someone’s property.
 This coverage would protect you from the lawsuit and pay for the cost to defend you even if you were not at fault.
 Liability limits start at $100,000, and your apartment complex could require you to have a policy.

-Unusually expensive items, such as fine jewelry or a comic collection, may need additional coverage, called a “rider” or “floater”.
+Unusually expensive items, such as fine jewelry or a comic collection, may need additional coverage, called a “rider” or “floater.”
 Your insurance agent can help you determine if additional coverage is necessary.
 If you have a laptop or Ipad, you may need a rider to provide broader protection for your electronic items.

 Another essential factor to look for when shopping for renters insurance is “actual cash value” vs. “replacement cost” coverage.